LalithYagnavalkya/Facebook-basic/README.md

 - Mongoose for database
 - multer to store files on the server.
 - JWT token for route protection
-- used to "Zod" for form and type validation
+- used "Zod" for form and type validation
+- React for frontend